Lopimake/Kawa/privacy policy.md

 What do we collect?

-Kawa collects no information, it only collects the name of the servers where the bot is added
+Master Giveaway's collects its data: the server id, the giveaway id, the person who made the giveaway's, the prize of the giveaways, the person who won the giveaway's (if the giveaway's is over), the start date of the giveaway's, the end date of the giveaway's

 Information uses